 The list provided is not exhaustive but lists the most common fines and fees assessed in Residence Life.
-Other violations are also punishable with monetary fines, student sanctions, or discretionary assignments as the Dean of Students office deems necessary
+Other violations are also punishable with monetary fines or student sanctions as the Dean of Students office deems necessary

 All Residence Life fines or fees and disciplinary fines may be paid online at the student's account or the Student Accounts Office.
 The student's account will be charged once the fine is issued.
 Students have one week from the date the fine is issued to appeal a fine.